ShaunCurtis/Blazr.VSA/Documents/Weather/Monads.md

 # Monads

-I know: not the **M** word.
-Everyone has their own interpretation.
-It elicits a full spectrum of reactions: The **F** word of programmers.

-The internet is awash with articles that try to explain what a Monad is.
-This is yet another, probably doomed to failure in enlightening the unenlightened.
+The internet is awash with articles trying to explain what a Monad is.
+This is yet another: I hope I succeed where the rest fail.

 As a C# OOP programmer you need to open your mind.
 Forget the OOP dogma that has ruled your programming life.

 Functional programming [**FP** from now on] requires a different way of thinking.
 It has solutions for coding problems that constantly vex OOP programmers.

-Consider this ugly, horrible code [yes it's platform code produced by MS]:
+Consider this ugly, horrible code [yes it's platform .Net code]:

 ```csharp
 public static bool TryParse(string? s, IFormatProvider? provider, out int result);
 ```

-It spouts results in all directions!
+It spouts results at both ends!

 Here's a classicaly coded console app using it: